Unless you have been living in a cabin in the jungles of Mandai and grow your own food, you might have noticed prices going up in Singapore.

 For context, the last time MAS Core Inflation was higher was about 14 years ago, in November 2008, when it went up by 5.5% y-o-y.

 This situation is sending us a sobering reminder that having multiple sources of income is no longer a luxury, but a necessity instead.

 Apart from having different money sources to cushion the blows of a recession, alternative income sources create opportunities – they may help in supplementing your 9-5 job, provide you with an alternative to exit the rat race, or simply fulfil the golden word of wealth building:

 There are two types of income – active and passive.

 Active income is the money that is earned directly from the work that is put in.

 This is commonly known as ‘exchanging time for money‘.

-Passive income is the money that is earned with the person not having to be actively involved in, from assets that have been built previously.
+Passive income is the money that is earned with the person not having to be actively involved in, using assets that have been previously amassed.